Home Up Search

 What Should be Done to Join Heat Treated 4130?

-on hiring a research firm.
+Email for recommendations on hiring a firm.

-If higher strength steel is felt necessary why not use an alloy that is strong, tough and much more readily weldable like HY-130.
+If higher strength steel is felt necessary why not use an alloy that is strong, tough and more readily weldable like HY-130.

 For More Information on Welding 4130 Chrome Moly: